 Knowing when to update your filters has changed since 4.4.x.
-The release notes, as always, still say whether updating is necessary, but now that WPf2b strictly follows SemVer it’s trivial to determine when an update is needed.
+The release notes, as always, still say whether updating is necessary, but now that WPf2b uses Semantic Versioning (SemVer) it’s trivial to determine when an update is needed.
 In addition, the WordPress Site Health tool now checks if the filters are up-to-date.

 - From v5.0.1 to v5.0.x

 - You will never need to update the filters.